-Not only does HVAC have a decent paycheck, it’s one of the fastest-growing jobs in the U.S..
+Not only does HVAC pay well, it’s one of the fastest-growing occupations in the nation.

 The typical pay for HVAC techs was $47,619 in 2018, according to the newest report from the United States Bureau of Labor Statistics.

-Many more techs will be necessary within the next decade—about 46,300 to be precise, according to Bureau of Labor Statistics projections.
+A lot more techs will be needed within the next decade—approximately 46,300 to be correct, according to Bureau of Labor Statistics projections.

-Technicians will be needed for new construction and smart climate-control systems.
-They’ll also be needed to update or replace equipment to meet a heightened demand for energy efficiency and pollution reduction.
+Technicians will be required for new construction and smart climate-control systems.
+They’ll also be needed to improve or replace equipment to meet a heightened requirement for energy efficiency and pollution reduction.

 What Do HVAC Techs Do?

-HVAC means heating, ventilation and air conditioning.
-It’s a good career if you enjoy mechanics, are patient and proficient in critical thinking.
+HVAC stands for heating, ventilation and air conditioning.
+It’s a good career if you love mechanics, are patient and accomplished in critical thinking.

-As a tech, you’ll work on units in houses and commercial settings.
+As a tech, you’ll work on systems in homes and commercial locations.

 Some of your duties may include: